shakilahmed6652/full-stack-assignment-2-git/learnings.md

 #### 5. Commit and Push

 Commit saves your changes locally, while push uploads them to a remote repository like GitHub.
 This separation allows you to experiment and perfect your changes locally before sharing them with others or updating the official project version.

+#### 6. Forking

+Forking a repository in GitHub creates a personal copy of someone else's project.
+You can make changes in your own version, experiment, and then submit a pull request to propose these changes to the original project, allowing for open-source collaboration.

+#### 7. Issues and Project Management

+GitHub provides an issues feature that allows developers to track bugs, suggest new features, or manage tasks.
+It's a way to organize work, assign tasks to team members, and document project progress, making it a valuable tool for project management.